apollo

 How to manage the interaction:

-Taking Linozid Infusion with Rasagiline is not recommended as it can result in an interaction, it can be taken if a doctor has advised it.
-However, if you experience confusion, hallucination, seizure, extreme changes in blood pressure, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, muscle spasm, stomach cramp, nausea, vomiting, and diarrhea contact a doctor right away.
-Do not discontinue any medications without consulting a doctor.
+Taking Tapentadol with Linozid Infusion is not recommended, consult a doctor before taking it.
+If you experience confusion, hallucination, seizure, extreme changes in blood pressure, increased heart rate, fever, excessive sweating, blurred vision, muscle spasm or stiffness, tremors, stomach cramps, nausea, vomiting, and diarrhea call a doctor right away.
+Do not stop using any medications without talking to a doctor.

 How does the drug interact with Linozid Infusion: